BDgraph: An R Package for Bayesian Structure Learning in Graphical Models: Methodological background

 where $b > 2$ is the degrees of freedom, $D$ is a symmetric positive definite matrix, $I_G (b,D)$ is the normalizing constant with respect to the graph $G$ and $1(x)$ evaluates to $1$ if $x$ holds, and otherwise to $0$.
 The G-Wishart distribution is a well-known prior for the precision matrix, since it represents the conjugate prior for multivariate Gaussian data as in \eqref{likelihood}.

 For full graphs, the G-Wishart distribution reduces to the standard Wishart distribution, hence the normalizing constant has an explicit form \citep{muirhead1982aspects}.
 Also, for decomposable graphs, the normalizing constant has an explicit form \citep{roverato2002hyper}; however, for non-decomposable graphs, it does not.
-In that case it can be estimated by using the Monte Carlo method \citep{atay2005monte} or the Laplace approximation \citep{lenkoski2011computational}.
-In the \textbf{BDgraph} package, we design the {\tt gnorm} function to estimate the log of the normalizing constant by using the Monte Carlo method proposed \cite{atay2005monte}.
+In that case it can be estimated by using the Monte Carlo method \citep{atay2005monte}, the Laplace approximation \citep{lenkoski2011computational}, or recent approximation by \citet{mohammadi2017ratio}.
+In the \pkg{BDgraph} package, we design the \code{gnorm} function to estimate the log of the normalizing constant by using the Monte Carlo method proposed \cite{atay2005monte}.

 Since the G-Wishart prior is a conjugate prior to the likelihood (\ref{likelihood}), the posterior distribution of $K$ is

 where $b^*=b+n$ and $D^*=D+S$, that is, $W_G(b^*,D^*)$.